awsdocs/amazon-route53-docs/doc_source/routing-to-elb-load-balancer.md

 + Route 53 as the DNS service for the domain\.
 If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

-  For information about migrating DNS service to Route 53, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md)\.
+  For information about using Route 53 as the DNS service provider for your domain, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md)\.

 ## Configuring Amazon Route 53 to Route Traffic to an ELB Load Balancer<a name="routing-to-elb-load-balancer-configuring"></a>

 To configure Amazon Route 53 to route traffic to an ELB load balancer, perform the following procedure\.

 **To route traffic to an ELB load balancer**

+1. If you created the Route 53 hosted zone and ELB load balancer using the same account, skip to step 2\.

+   If you created the hosted zone and the ELB load balancer using different accounts, perform the procedure [Getting the DNS Name for an ELB Load Balancer](resource-record-sets-creating.md#resource-record-sets-elb-dns-name-procedure) to get the DNS name for the load balancer\.

 1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.